kd1882/SierraWhiskeyEcho/README.md

 ### Again, you are not alone, you matter
-- There is help out there and the [Veterans Crisis Line](https://www.veteranscrisisline.net/) is available 24/7, 365. *Dial 988, press 1*
+- There's help out there and the [Veterans Crisis Line](https://www.veteranscrisisline.net/) is available 24/7, 365. *Dial 988, press 1*
 - Reach out on Discord, create an issue, send us an e-mail, we're here.
+- *It.
+Gets.
+Better*